 The Holi of Mathura and Vrindavan is extremely famous throughout the country.
 It attracts tourists and pilgrims from all over the world.
 Mathura is the birth-place of Lord Krishna and Vrindavan is the place where he spent his childhood.
 These are the popular places of pilgrimage in India and also famous Places to visit near Delhi.

-According to legend, the tradition of playing colors on Holi originated from the leela of Radha and Krishna.
+According to legend, the tradition of playing colors on Holi originated from the Leela of Radha and Krishna.
 Mathura holds a renowned show in the week before Holi.
-A colourful and musical procession takes place from the temples to river then to the Holi Gate, where the festival is marked.
+A colorful and musical procession takes place from the temples to the river then to the Holi Gate, where the festival is marked.
 On Holi, the best place to catch the throwing of colors in Mathura is Dwarkadheesh Temple.

-The Banke-Bihari Temple in Vrindavan is hosts a week long Holi celebrations.
+The Banke-Bihari Temple in Vrindavan hosts week-long Holi celebrations.
 The event here takes place just a day before the main Holi festival.
 The temple opens up its doors to all visitors to come and play Holi.

 Vrindavan – Image Source